vmakeev/huawei_mesh_router/README.md

 | `wifi_5_clients`             | Number of devices connected to Wi-Fi 5 GHz                   |
 | `tagged_<tag_name>_clients`  | Number of connected devices with a specific [tag](#device-tags) `<tag_name>` |
 | `untagged_clients`           | Number of connected devices without any [tags](#device-tags) |

+## Switches

+### NFC switch

+Allows you to manage the [OneHop connect](https://consumer.huawei.com/ph/support/content/en-us11307411/) function on each router in the mesh network.

+The switches will not be added to Home Assistant if the router does not support NFC.

+Supported devices always have the following switch:
+* `switch.<integration_name>_nfc_primary_router`

+Also, one switch is created for each additional router in the mesh network:
+* `switch.<integration_name>_nfc_<router_name>`

+_Note: when additional routers are disconnected from the network, their personal switches are automatically deleted._

+### Wi-Fi 802.11r switch

+Allows you to manage the fast roaming feature ([Wi-Fi 802.11r](https://support.huawei.com/enterprise/en/doc/EDOC1000178191/f0c65b61/80211r-fast-roaming))

+The switch will not be added to Home Assistant if the router does not support Wi-Fi 802.11r.

+### Wi-Fi TWT switch

+Allows you to manage the Wi-Fi Target Wake Time ([TWT](https://forum.huawei.com/enterprise/en/what-is-twt-in-wifi-devices/thread/623758-869)) feature

+The switch will not be added to Home Assistant if the router does not support Wi-Fi TWT.

 ## Customization